 When you think of travelling to India, you probably have visions of visiting the Taj Mahal, doing a yoga retreat or simply relaxing on a tropical beach.
 And whilst these things are all great experiences that should be enjoyed on an India trip, there’s a lot more to see and do.

-Having spent the winter touring around this country, I want to outline some of the best things to do in India.
+Having spent several months touring around this fascinating country, I want to outline some of the best things to do in India.

-There are so many India highlights that it’s hard to keep the list down to just twenty, so consider this as a good place to start.
+There are so many India highlights that it’s hard to keep the list down to just twenty, so consider this a good place to start planning that perfect India itinerary.
 As this sub-continent is so big, I’ve arranged these India highlights into the states where they take place.